kishwarshafin/pepper/docs/PEPPER_microbial_data_polishing.md

+## Newer model needed for Bonito v3.1
+Please see this issue: https://github.com/kishwarshafin/pepper/issues/22

+We are going to re-run our training excercise on the newer Bonito version.

 ## Polishing Microbial genome assemblies with PEPPER
 As PEPPER is now increasingly being used to polish Microbial genome assemblies, we internally benchmarked PEPPER to find the best mode of use.
 As `Flye` is the most popular Microbial genome assembler, we used `Flye` for this experiment.
 However, this method works similarly well when paired with `Shasta` assembler.
 All of the data reported here is generated with Zymo Microbial mock community data with R9.4.1 chemistry.